sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 HER provides more signal by replacing the desired goal with the goal achieved at the end of each trajectory.
 This means that even if the agent never achieves the desired goal in any trajectory (such as placing a block in the commanded position), it learns how to succeed at other potential goals (by knocking the block into them accidentally).
 This becomes a natural curriculum that leads the agent to learn how to succeed at more and more precise goals.

 ## Hierarchial Actor Critic
 HAC uses hindsight of both the action and the goal to train each level of the hierarchy independently.
-Typically even if the higher level is setting the correct sub goals, if lower levels are unable to achieve them, the higher level will learn that that they are incorrect for reaching the ultimate goal.
+Typically even if the higher level is setting the correct subgoals, if lower levels are unable to achieve them, the higher level will learn that that they are incorrect for reaching the ultimate goal.
 Furthermore, because the lower levels are training, the behaviour will always be different and the higher level will be unable to learn any relation between the subgoals it outputs and where the agent ends up - the issue of non stationarity.

 To solve this, in the $(s, a, s', r, s_g)$ tuple recorded by the replay buffer of the higher level, HAC substitutes the action (i.e, the subgoal commanded) with the state that was actually achieved by the lower level.
 This means that the model is always training as though the lower level is perfect at achieving the goals set, and learns the correct relationship between goals set and progress toward the ultimate goal.